Pavel-Kravchenko/evolution-simulation-pipeline_recombination_and_generations/README.md

 ```

 ```
-For create your populations and analyze them, change necessary parameters in run_script.sh and heatmap_df_maker.py
+To create your populations and analyze them, change necessary parameters in run_script.sh and heatmap_df_maker.py

 ## Contact me